 On behalf of the City of Alameda Housing Development, Strategic Engineering and Science, Inc. (SES) is pleased to submit this Risk Management Plan for the Alameda Islander Motel located at 2428 Central Avenue in Alameda, California (Site) (Figure 1).

-The purpose of this document is to provide a summary of Site conditions and potential human health risks and to outline protocols to be used to provide protection for workers in the event of future construction or excavation activities.
-Additionally, this document will provide a sampling and analysis plan for the elevator area located on the Site.
+The purpose of this document is to provide a summary of Site conditions and potential human health risks and to outline protocols to be used to provide protection for workers, occupants, and nearby residents during future construction or excavation activities.
+Future construction and excavation activities include the planned redevelopment of the existing three-story motel building and construction of two slabon grade buildings in the southwestern portion of the site as well as any construction or excavation activities that may take place over the long term.
+This RMP must be provided to the appropriate personnel who will be planning, overseeing, or implementing construction or excavation activities at the Site.
+A copy of this RMP is to be maintained at the Site.
+Additionally, this document will provide a sampling and analysis plan for the elevator area.